-Our part-time Social Work course is a flexible way to train as a Social Worker.
-At the end of our course of will be able to register with the Health and Care Professions Council (HCPC) and begin your career.
-Social work is a varied and rewarding career with its share of the unexpected and offers an opportunity to make a difference.
+Our part-time Social Work course is a flexible way to train as a social worker.
+When you graduate, you'll be able to register with the Health and Care Professions Council (HCPC) and begin your career.

 I really liked that the team was made up of different professionals, not just social workers and that they each had different specialist areas

-If you like a challenge and enjoy problem-solving, Social work could be the career path you are looking for.
+If you like a challenge and enjoy problem-solving, social work could be the career path you are looking for.
 Social workers work with people and help them function, participate and develop in society.
-We look for students who can be honest and patient, tolerant but persistent and who are able to demonstrate a sound judgment.
+We look for students who can be honest and patient, resilient and tolerant but persistent and who are able to demonstrate a sound judgment.